 - Deeds in lieu of foreclosure

 - Assignments of leasehold interest, beneficial interest in a trust, or contract or agreement for a deed

 Florida also requires the documentary stamp tax to be presented when the deed is shown to the county clerk to be filed on record.
 In a practical sense, the cost of the tax is due when the deal is officially closed.

-The Florida real estate transfer tax varies depending on the county.
 In every county except Miami-Dade, the Florida transfer tax is 0.7% of the purchase price of the home.
 In Miami-Dade County, the tax rate is 0.6%.
 Thankfully, calculating the addition of this closing cost to any given real estate deal is easy.

 In Florida, every county except for Miami-Dade has the same tax rate: $.70 per $100 of the deed’s total consideration cost.
 Here’s a basic example: